DavidL-Engineering/Project-Minerva/README.md

 In this CSV, all information pertaining to each simulation must be entered.
 The properties of each simulation are to be entered on one row, with each row denoting a different simulation.

-Columns A-M must be entered for every simulation.
+Columns A-N must be entered for every simulation.

-Columns O-R are project parameters and **must be entered only once in row 2.**
+Columns P-S are project parameters and **must be entered only once in row 2.**

 In column A, enter the name of the simulation.
 E.g. `DV6 2D Canopy Variations A1`